Chris Schrofe Comment On Regulatory Notice 22-08

 Firm compliance professionals can access filings and requests, run reports and submit support tickets.

-I should not have to go through any special process like passing a test before I can invest in public securities, like leveraged and inverse funds.
-I am capable of understanding leveraged and inverse funds and their risks.
+I should be able to choose the public investments that are right for me and my family.
+I shouldn't have to go through any special process like passing a test before I can invest in public securities, like leveraged and inverse funds.
+I've been an investor for over 30 years!
+I use leveraged and inverse funds as investment strategies to hedge my portfolio from market volatility and they also can protect me with a lower tax implication.